 • A dealer license is valid for one year.
 Dealer licenses expire on January 31st.

-• Dealer license renewal forms are mailed out early-December annually.
+• Dealer license renewal forms are mailed annually in early December .

-• Dealers renew their license by mail annually and pay renewal license application fees by check.
+• Dealers can annually renew and pay for their license using the Web Application or renew by mail and pay renewal fees by check.
 Licenses are not transferable.
 Application fees are nonrefundable.

-• Don’t delay, mail in renewals when you receive the renewal forms.
-License renewal forms and payments must be received by the MDA and applied to your dealer license by the January 31st deadline to avoid a $75 late fee.
-Renewals are approved in the order they are received and can require up to 3 weeks to process.
+• License renewal forms and payments must be received by the MDA and applied to your dealer license by the January 31st deadline to avoid a $75 late fee.
+Renewals by mail are approved in the order they are received and can require up to 3 weeks to process.

-• Paid renewal pesticide dealer licenses are held at the MDA until you complete and certify your annual agricultural pesticides sales report, and sales fees payments are received by the MDA and processed to your dealer license.
+• Paid license renewals are held at the MDA until you complete and certify your annual agricultural pesticides sales report and sales fees payments are received by the MDA.
 The license is mailed to your company.

-• Persons are licensed only when they have a MDA pesticide dealer license identification card in their possession, either the card or electronic facsimile.
+• Persons are licensed only when they have an MDA pesticide dealer license identification card in their possession, either the card or electronic facsimile.

 Agricultural Pesticide Invoice and Sales Reporting Requirements